Around one quarter of all cancer cases can be prevented through eating a healthy diet and being physically active.

 Sugar sweetened beverages

 Alcohol is classed as a type 1 carcinogen – a known substance that causes cancer.
 Drinking alcohol can increase your risk of an alcohol-related cancer.
-Cancer Council Queensland recommends to reduce the risk of cancer, people limit their consumption of alcohol.
-For those who choose to drink alcohol, Cancer Council recommends drinkingly within the National Health and Medical Research Council (NHMRC) guidelines for alcohol consumption of no more than two standard drinks a day.
+Cancer Council Queensland recommends, to reduce the risk of cancer, people limit their consumption of alcohol.
+For those who choose to drink alcohol, Cancer Council recommends drinking within the National Health and Medical Research Council (NHMRC) guidelines for alcohol consumption of no more than two standard drinks a day.
+For women who are pregnant, planning a pregnancy or breast feeding not drinking is the safest option.

 Healthy eating and drinking after cancer